TheFollan/float-lib/README.md

 # float-lib
-Library for working with floating point numbers
+Library for working with floating point numbers (32 bits).